Table of Contents

 Employment Contract Sample (PDF)

 The employment agreement sample below details an agreement between the employer, Susan C Clarke, and the employee, Rudolph M Hettinger.
 Susan C Clarke agrees to employ Rudolph M Hettinger as a Personal Assistant.
 This sample letter of agreement between employer and employee, Susan C Clarke and Rodolph M Hettinger, will become legally binding once signed by both parties.Employment Agreement

-An employment contract defines the terms of a legal binding agreement between an employee and employer such as compensation, duration, benefits, and other conditions of the employment relationship.
+An employment contract (or employment agreement) defines the terms of a legal binding agreement between an employee and employer such as compensation, duration, benefits, and other conditions of the employment relationship.